Kausthub8/Password-Manager-using-Fernet-Encyrption/README.md

 Password Notebook: Access the password notebook to view, add, or delete stored passwords.

-Settings: Change the master password through the settings page
+Settings: Change the master password through the settings page.